What Is ERP? A Complete Guide for Modern Businesses in 2026

 ERP Systems – Key Features

-Dashboards provide data-driven insights into performance and risks.
+- Reporting/Analytics: Dashboards for insights and risks.

 Overall, ERP becomes a strategic platform, not just an operational tool.